The Weighted Generalised Covariance Measure: The Univariate Weighted Generalised Covariance Measure

-Theorem \ref{thm_PowerWGCM1DFix} shows that if $\rho_P=\Ex_P[\epsilon_P\xi_Pw(Z)]\neq 0$ the test statistic $T\upind n$ is of order $\sqrt n\frac{\rho_P}{\sigma_P}$.
-That is, if $\rho_P\neq 0$ the WGCM with fixed weight function $w$ has asymptotic power $1$ against alternative $P$.
+but now, the test has power against alternatives with $\Ex_P[\epsilon_P \xi_P w(Z)]\neq 0$.
 A weight function $w$ with $\Ex_P[\epsilon_P\xi_Pw(Z)]\neq 0$ exists if and only if $\Ex_P[\epsilon_P\xi_P|Z]$ is not almost surely equal to $0$, see Equation (\ref{eq_WeightFunctionSign}).
 Typically, $\Ex_P[\epsilon_P\xi_P|Z]$ is unknown, so we do not know a suitable weight function.
 A possible strategy is to perform sample splitting and estimate a weight function on the first part of the sample (WGCM.est).
 This approach is treated next.
 Another approach is to calculate the test statistic for multiple weight functions and then to aggregate the results (WGCM.fix).
 This will be treated in Section \ref{SubSec_WGCM1dMultFix}.